Here’s a bucket list of winter activities filled with classic wintertime fun and new and unique ideas for kids and adults.

 Here’s a fun thing to do in the wintertime that can also help kids learn about the seasonal changes in their biome.
 Invite children outside in search of the first signs of winter with this fun and educational activity for kids.

 13. Commit RAndom acts of kindness

-Winter is an excellent time of year to volunteer and serve communities and families that are not as fortunate as others.
-Many people don’t have the food, clothing, or shelter they need during the cold winter months.
+Winter is an excellent time to give to the needy or volunteer at your local shelter or soup kitchen to serve communities and families that are not as fortunate as others.
+Many people don’t have the food, clothing, or shelter they need to survive the winter.
 So, encourage children to serve their communities and commit random acts of kindness in service to others, or the environment, to check this heart-centered activity off their winter bucket list.

 14. Make Homemade cards